mat3ra/actions/README.md

 Future work could benefit from downstream repositories that adhere to the use of commit tools like `commitlint` or `commitizen` and `semantic-release` to determine automatically from commit messages when to do major/minor version bumps as well as auto-generate release notes.

+The exabyte bot should be configured to be the only user that can force push to a matching branch.